Learning Community and Orientation

 See the Instructional Design Resources for Online Courses section

 View the Instructional Support Center Calendar for coming training sessions.

 Need More Help?

-Instructors seeking help with Desire2Learn, should first consult the resources available under the Content link in the Instructional Support Center.
+Instructors seeking help with Desire2Learn, should first consult the resources available on our Rose D2L Helpdesk Knowledgebase.
 If you need further assistance, please contact the Rose D2L Helpdesk.